seanthegeek/stress-timer/README.md

 stress-timer
 ============

-A HTML5-based timer that designed to act as a social stresser during an exam.
+A HTML5-based timer that is designed to act as a social stresser during an exam.
 A black circle represents the time allotted to complete the exam.
 The sound of a ticking clock is used to emphasize the passage of time.
 As time elapses, the circle becomes an increasingly smaller arc (representing the remaining time), and the